Lothiraldan/python-test-101-pyconfr/PITCHME.md

 ## What is a test?

->Checking that one aspect of the application behaves like expected.
+>Checking that one aspect of the application behaves like expected. <!-- .element: class="fragment" -->

-#VSLIDE

 #HSLIDE